-Redbord identified a few key moments when it’s time to think about building a team specifically dedicated to proactive customer success in addition to reactive customer support:
+Redbord identified a few key moments which indicate it’s time to consider building a team specifically dedicated to proactive customer success in addition to reactive customer support:

-1. After you establish a great customer support function and are looking to expand the positive impact of your service team, this is the ideal time to build a customer success team.
+- After you establish a skilled customer support function and are looking to expand the positive impact of your service team, this is the ideal time to build a customer success team.
 It helps keep you ahead of the demands of your customers, which is right where you want to be.

-3. If you don't manage or reduce that complexity, you'll inevitably have a spike of customers canceling — and a big mess on your hands as you grow.
-Establishing a team to proactively manage existing accounts is absolutely imperative at this point.
+- If you don't manage or reduce that complexity, you'll inevitably have a spike of customers canceling — and a big mess on your hands as you grow.
+Establishing a team to proactively manage existing accounts is imperative at this point.

 1. People Skills

-You’re looking for a candidate who can connect well with people so they can help your customers as effectively as possible — so candidates whose resumes demonstrate that they play well with others and know how to build rapport and problem-solve as needed.
+You’re looking for a candidate who can connect well with people so they can help your customers as effectively as possible.
+The candidates with resumes that demonstrate they interact well with others, know how to build rapport, and can problem-solve as needed are ideal.

 2. Technical Familiarity

-Candidates don’t need to be an expert at using your product or service, but they need to be able to demonstrate that they have technical familiarity and can quickly a) learn how to use your product, and b) explain it to confused or frustrated customers.
+Candidates don’t need to be an expert at using your product or service, but they need to be able to demonstrate they have technical familiarity to do so.
+They should be able to quickly a) learn how to use your product, and b) explain how to do so to confused or frustrated customers.

 3. Communication Skills

-Customer-facing professionals need to be able to communicate effectively — across different media and in a variety of different situations.
-Candidates need to be able to speak well, write clearly, and communicate across short-form social media, too.
+Customer-facing professionals need to communicate effectively across different media and in a variety of different situations.
+Candidates must be able to speak well, write clearly, and communicate across short-form social media, too.

 These are just a few of the most important skills to look for on a customer service resume.
 If you're looking for more, check out this guide on customer service skills to interview for.